 The TIGER/Line files are extracts of selected geographic and cartographic information from the Census Bureau's TIGER® (Topologically Integrated Geographic Encoding and Referencing) database.

-The 2005 Second Edition TIGER/Line files are the second of two versions of the TIGER/Line files that contain 2005 geographic boundaries.
-The Census Bureau is releasing the 2005 Second Edition TIGER/Line files by county or statistically equivalent entity based on the latest available governmental unit boundaries (generally January 1, 2005).
-This version of the TIGER/Line files contains updates after January 1, 2004 for some legal entities.
-The 2005 Second Edition TIGER/Line file coverage is as follows: all counties, parishes, boroughs, census areas and equivalent entities for each state, the District of Columbia, Puerto Rico and the Island Areas.
+The 2006 Second Edition TIGER/Line files are the second of two versions of the TIGER/Line files that contain 2006 geographic boundaries.
+The Census Bureau is releasing the 2006 Second Edition TIGER/Line files by county or statistically equivalent entity based on the latest available governmental unit boundaries (generally January 1, 2006).
+The 2006 Second Edition TIGER/Line file coverage is as follows: all counties, parishes, boroughs, census areas and equivalent entities for each state, the District of Columbia, Puerto Rico and the Island Areas.

-The 2005 Second Edition TIGER/Line files contain realigned street feature coordinates that have progressed through the MAF/TIGER Accuracy Improvement Project.
-The Census Bureau is providing two lists of counties with realigned street features, counties with realigned street features in the 2005 Second Edition TIGER/Line files and a consolidated list of counties with realigned street features.
-Except for those counties with realigned street features, the 2005 Second Edition TIGER/Line files contain very few updates to street features or address ranges from the Census 2000 versions of the TIGER/Line files.
+The 2006 Second Edition TIGER/Line files contain realigned street feature coordinates that have progressed through the MAF/TIGER Accuracy Improvement Project.
+The Census Bureau is providing two lists of counties with realigned street features, counties with realigned street features in the 2006 Second Edition TIGER/Line files and a consolidated list of counties with realigned street features.

 The TIGER 1-Cell Source Code (SOURCEID) in Record Type M identifies the source for each line segment and provides the link between the TIGER/Line files and the source and horizontal spatial accuracy information in the county based metadata.
 Please note that the horizontal spatial accuracy, where reported in the metadata, refers only to the realigned street features identified as matched to the positionally accurate source file with that accuracy.
 It is not the spatial accuracy of the TIGER/Line file as a whole.